 - 1. Using an account with Admin authority, log in to the network device. - 2.
-Go to Industrial Application > IEC 61375 > Ethernet Train Backbone > TTDP Settings. - 3.
+Go to Industrial Application→IEC 61375→Ethernet Train Backbone→TTDP Settings. - 3.
 Set TTDP Enable to Enabled. - 4.
 Under Local Consist, configure all of the following:

-Option Description ETB Backbone ID O This field identifies the type of traffic carried by the ETB, and should be the same within the same ETB.
-Consist UUID Since both ETBNs are in the same ETB, their ETB backbone IDs are the same.
-00000000-0000-0000-0000-000000000000 The UUID is the same within the same consist.
+Option Description ETB Backbone ID 0 This field identifies the type of traffic carried by the ETB, and should be the same within the same ETB.
+Since both ETBNs are in the same ETB, their ETB backbone IDs are the same.
+Consist UUID 0000000-0000-0000-0000-000000000000 The UUID is the same within the same consist.
 The example UUID is manually assigned, but they can also be randomly generated.
 ETBN(s) in Consist 2 Dictated by our sample topology.
+ECN(s) in Consist 1 Multi-application consists might have additional ECNs to support additional applications - such as having both TCMS and Media - but our example is limited to 1 for now.

 Option Description

-ECN(s) in Consist 1

-Multi-application consists might have additional ECNs to support additional applications - such as having both TCMS and Media - but our example is limited to $1\ { m for\ now}.$

-Option Description Local ETBN Static ID 2 Identifies the ETBN when there are multiple ETBNs in the same consist.
-Direction 1 Trunk 1 In TN-4908, port 1,2 will be set as trunk 1, and port 5,6 will be set as trunk 2.
+Local ETBN Static ID 2

+Identifies the ETBN when there are multiple ETBNs in the same consist.

+Direction 1 Trunk 1

+In TN-4908, port 1,2 will be set as trunk 1, and port 5,6 will be set as trunk 2.
 Important: The direction of all ETBNs in the same consist should be the same.

+Option Description

-Direction 2 Trunk 2 ETB Port Speed Auto ETB Port VLAN ID Defines the VLAN ID of the ETB interface.
+Direction 2 Trunk 2

+ETB Port Speed Auto

+ETB Port VLAN ID 1000

+Defines the VLAN ID of the ETB interface.
 The TTDP function will generate the corresponding ETB and ECN interface.

-Result: Once the Local Consist and Local ETBN information is filled out, the button will be available.
+Result: Once the Local Consist and Local ETBN information is filled out, the Add

+(1)) button will be available.
-6. Click Add () to add a Consist Network.
-The Add ECN screen appears.

-7. In the Add ECN screen, configure the following:
+- Click Add (^D) to add a Consist Network.
+The Add ECN screen appears. - 7.
+In the Add ECN screen, configure the following:

-Option Description ECN to ETBN ETBN 1 and ETBN 2 ECN Port VLAN ID 1001 For single ECN consists, the value should be shared by all ETBNs, and should be at least 1000.
+Option Description ECN to ETBN ETBN 1 and ETBN 2 ECN Port VLAN ID For single ECN consists, the value should be shared by all ETBNs, and should be at least 1000.
 ETBNs on the same VLAN should have different IP addresses.
-For multi-application consists with multiple ECNs where each ETBN handles a different ECN, the default value is $1000 + \text{Local ETBN Static ID}$.
-ECN interface IP address Defines the IP of the ECN interface.
+For multi-application consists with multiple ECNs where each ETBN handles a different ECN, the default value is 1000 + Local ETBN Static ID.
+ECN interface IP address 10.0.0.2 Defines the IP of the ECN interface.
 Devices in the ECN network can access the ETBN using the ECN interface IP.
+If you are configuring multiple ETBNs on the same VLAN, they must have different IP addresses.
 Use caution when setting this as the default gateway.
 Because this example uses redundant ETBNs, if the primary ETBN fails and the backup takes over, the gateway IP address changes.
 You can avoid disruptions to cross-consist communication by leveraging VRRP.
 Refer to Redundancy > Layer 3 Redundancy > VRRP for more information about VRRP.

+Option Description

-ECN Ports port3, port4, port7, and port8 The field is to define which ports on the TN-4900 are the ECN ports.
+ECN Ports port3, port4, port7, and port8

+The field is to define which ports on the TN-4900 are the ECN ports.
 These selected ports will be assigned to the ECN interface.